LiYing Cai, M.D., Ph.D.

 This is one of the best cancer institutes in the country.”

-Because radiation and some chemotherapy drugs can damage the heart, cardio-oncology is becoming increasingly important.
-It's vital to use all available research tools to learn more about the heart-cancer connection.
-It's equally critical to carefully monitor cancer patients for heart complications – and treat them quickly.
-At City of Hope, Dr. Cai looks forward to doing both.
+Because radiation and chemotherapy drugs can damage your heart, cardio-oncology is increasingly becoming a focus — and why City of Hope uses all available research tools to learn more about the heart-cancer connection.
+Dr. Cai understands that it's equally critical to carefully monitor and quickly treat heart complications during your cancer care — both of which Dr. Cai gets to do at City of Hope.

 - Cai L, Johnstone BH, Cook TG, Tan J, Chen PS, March KL.
 Human Adipose Tissue-Derived Stem Cells Induce Angiogenesis and Nerve Sprouting Following Myocardial Infarction, in Conjunction with Potent Preservation Of Cardiac Function.
-Stem Cells.2009 Jan:27(1):230-237.
+Stem Cells.2009 January.
+27(1):230-237.

 - Bell LN, Cai L, Johnstone BH, March KL, Considine RV.
 A Central Role for Hepatocyte Growth Factor in Adipose Tissue Angiogenesis.
-American Journal of Physiology-Endocrinology and Metabolism 2008 Feb;294(2):E336-44.
+American Journal of Physiology-Endocrinology and Metabolism 2008 February.
+294(2):E336-44.

 - Cai L, Johnstone BH, Cook TG, Liang Z, Traktuev D, CornettaKG, Ingram DA, Rosen ED, March KL.
 Suppression of hepatocyte growth factor production impairs the ability of adipose-derived stem cells to promote ischemic tissue revascularization.
-Stem Cells 2007 Dec;25(12):3234-43.
+Stem Cells 2007 December.
+25(12):3234-43.